threadspeed/boilerplate/source/python-script-work_on_not_parallel.md

 ## python work on not parallel

-Python mysql example: work on not parallel
+Python example: work on not parallel

 ```python
 # -*- coding: utf-8 -*-